About Teacher's Tutorial: Responsibility pg. 1 of 6

 Every teacher that has ever existed has done his/her best to teach the subject of responsibility.
 Something about how the subject has been communicated, verbally and non-verbally, continues to produce less than desirable results.

-The above suggests that there is a distinction between saying the right words regarding responsibility and, communicating responsibly.
+The above reveals that there is a difference (measured by results) between saying the right words regarding responsibility and communicating responsibly.
 The premise: When responsibility is "taught/discussed" by an education major stuck in ignorance and hypocrisy, the communication doesn't get gotten.

 For example: If a teacher can't inspire his/her spouse to consistently honor the housework-chore agreements then anything the teacher may tell a student about integrity, creating/keeping agreements, or responsibility, are just good ideas.